Guide

 Abatement will not apply if the member retires:

-• on or after their normal pension age (this is age 60 for members of the 1995 section, age 65 for members of the 2008 section and in line with state pension age for members of the 2015 scheme), or
+• on or after their normal pension age (this is age 60 for members of the 1995 Section, age 65 for members of the 2008 Section and in line with the member’s state pension age or age 65 (whichever is later) for the 2015 Scheme

 • with enhanced benefits due to redundancy.